Vintage in the Village in Gagetown New Brunswick

 Put a Lid On It Campaign

 Vintage in the Village showcases Gagetown at its best and it is always for a good cause.
-The focus for all Gagetown fundraisers this year is putting a new roof on the Queens County Court House and on the recently relocated Loomcrofters Studio.
-You have to admire this village and their tenacity and hardwork to better their community.
+The focus for the fundraiser the year my friend Laurie & I attended was to put a new roof on the Queens County Court House and on the recently relocated Loomcrofters Studio.
+You have to admire this village for their tenacity and hard work to always better their community and do it in such a fun way.

 amys-group.jpg